Santo Domingo Nacional, Dominican Republic Travel Guide

 The First city of the americas has a comprehensive public transportation network, offering affordable ways to navigate the city.

-The Metro offers a fast way to cross longer distances.
+The Subway offers a fast way to cross longer distances.
 OMSA buses are very inexpensive.
-Guaguas (minivans/publicos) offer flexible, cheap travel, even if they can be confusing for non-Spanish speakers.
+Guaguas (minivans/publicos) offer flexible, cheap travel, though they can be confusing for non-Spanish speakers.

 Metro needs a rechargeable card (Tarjeta SDQ), single rides around DOP 20.
 OMSA buses and Guaguas accept cash only (DOP 15-50).

-Metro operates from 6:00 AM to 10:30 PM daily.
+Metro works from 6:MIDNIGHT TO 10:30 PM daily.
 Buses/Guaguas run from early morning until late evening.

 The Metro system is generally accessible.
 OMSA buses and `guaguas` have limited accessibility for travelers with mobility needs.